marcingolenia/mcode/src/pages/blog/2020-04-20-fsharp_cool.md

     }
 let pokemonMoves = getPokemon "psyduck" |> Async.RunSynchronously
 ```
+this is a trivial example but in more side-effects driven asynchronous workflow it may save the day.

 ### Html type provider
-That one enables you to parse HTML documents in type safe way.
+That one enables you to parse HTML documents in type-safe way.
 Let me give an example from [4] which made me say "woaaahh" once I executed it.
 ```fsharp
 #r "nuget: Fsharp.Data"